mashedcreative/gift-aid-for-woocommerce/README.md

-# WooCommerce 'Gift Aid' plugin
+# Gift Aid for WooCommerce

-A plugin for WooCommerce that adds the option for donors to reclaim Gift Aid at the checkout.
+A plugin for WooCommerce that empowers donors to elect to reclaim Gift Aid at the checkout.

-## About
+## Description

-If you're a charitable organisation based in the UK using WooCommerce to accept donations, it is highly likely that you need to give your donors the option to reclaim [Gift Aid](https://www.gov.uk/donating-to-charity/gift-aid) so that you can claim an extra 25p for every £1 they give.
+If you're a charitable organisation based in the UK using WooCommerce to accept donations, it is highly likely that you need to provide your donors with the option to reclaim [Gift Aid](https://www.gov.uk/donating-to-charity/gift-aid) so that you can claim an extra 25p for every £1 they give.

-WooCommerce Gift Aid removes the need for any bespoke development to add this feature.
+Gift Aid for WooCommerce removes the need for any bespoke development to add this feature.
 Once installed, the plugin offers the following functionality:

 - A new section is added to the checkout with a customisable Gift Aid explanation and accompanying checkbox empowering the donor to reclaim Gift Aid on their donation.
 - Gift Aid markup is inserted via AJAX if the user switches from a non-UK country to the UK.